CBaker007/mySQM-3D_Anemometer/README.md

     3. You cannot use these designs and code ideas to make your own controller and sell versions of those to others"

+Due to non-commercial use, this isn't really public domain or CC0.
+Therefore, I believe the correct Creative Commons license, and what I am using for this repository, is "Attribution-NonCommercial-ShareAlike", aka BY-NC-SA.
+(More info: https://creativecommons.org/)

 Coding for the Anemometer will be based on my code integrated into my existing DIY Weather Station, which will be made available on my GitHub in the near future when integration is complete.
 Should work fine with the mySQM+ DIY SQM Weather Station code too as all critical dimensions remained the same on my re-work.